 Corridors.
 Echoing footsteps.
 Eyes.
 Violence.
 Silence.

-Gosling is a walking powder keg, always appearing on the edge of explosion.
+Gosling is a walking powder keg, always appearing on the edge of exploding.
 Pansringarm, as the ‘God’ of the film, carries a foreboding calmness which leaves you constantly on edge.

 Don’t expect to relate to anyone in this film, as they are a thoroughly reprehensible bunch, with only fleeting glances of goodness.
 When the violence does occur, it is gruesome, yet at the same time doesn’t feel unwarranted.
 Set in Bangkok, the martial art of Muay Thai is represented at several points.
 Having spent a year attempting it, I can vouch for its effectiveness, which comes across vividly.